less

 Etymology 1

-Suggested by Stokes to be from Proto-Celtic *lesso-, from Proto-Indo-European *pleh₁- (to fill), similar to Proto-Slavic *plodъ (fruit).
+An old etymology suggested by Stokes derives this from Proto-Celtic *lesso-, from Proto-Indo-European *pleh₁- (to fill), similar to Proto-Slavic *plodъ (fruit).[2][3]
+However, the advent of laryngeal theory makes this etymology impossible, and Irslinger criticizes this derivation for having an unclear suffixation process.

 Pronunciation